panzerdp/dmitripavlutin.com/content/posts/086-object-is-array/index.md

 ---
-title: "3 Ways to Check if a Value is an Array in JavaScript"
+title: "3 Ways to Detect an Array in JavaScript"
 description: "3 ways to check if a value is an array in JavaScript: Array.isArray(), instanceof Array and toString() === '[object Array]'."
 published: "2020-06-28T12:00Z"
 modified: "2020-06-29T12:00Z"
 thumbnail: "./images/cover-1.png"
-slug: value-is-array-javascript
+slug: is-array-javascript
 tags: ["javascript", "array"]
 recommended: ["operations-on-arrays-javascript", "the-magic-behind-array-length-property"]
 type: post
-commentsThreadId: value-is-array-javascript
+commentsThreadId: is-array-javascript
 ---

 Checking whether a value is an array in JavaScrit might happen when you'd like to work with arrays,